-- Several clinical guidelines have provided recommendations on the treatment of ADHD in children and adolescents. - According to the American Academy of Pediatrics (AAP) guidelines (2019), the evidence is particularly strong for stimulant medications, and sufficient but less strong for atomoxetine, guanfacine ER, and clonidine ER (in that order).
+- Several clinical guidelines have provided recommendations on the treatment of ADHD in children and adolescents. - According to the American Academy of Pediatrics (AAP) guidelines (Wolraich et al 2019), the evidence is particularly strong for stimulant medications, and sufficient but less strong for atomoxetine, guanfacine ER, and clonidine ER (in that order; newer agents such as serdexmethylphenidate/dexmethylphenidate [Azstarys] and viloxazine [Qelbree] are not addressed in the current guidelines).
 Guanfacine ER and clonidine ER have evidence to support their use as adjunctive therapy with stimulant medications.
 Methylphenidate is recommended for preschool-aged children who have had an inadequate response to behavioral interventions.